akshai-0020/ABN-AMRO-assessment/README.md

 To run the test scripts on your local machine from GitHub(Gitlab), please do the following steps:

 1.Click on the clone link from the GitHub(Gitlab).
+All my tests are stored in functional_tests folder.

    git clone “clone link”.

-2.Once it is cloned give “npm i” in the command prompt inside folder”ABN AMRO assesment" to install all dependencies needed.
+2.Once it is cloned give “npm i” in the command prompt inside folder”ABN AMRO assesment" to install all node_modules and dependencies needed.

 3.Before running the script add the location path of the index.html in the Functional_tests/config_file/config.json under pageUrl.